njaurigue/cse15l-lab-reports/lab-report-2-week-4-NOAH-XPS13.md

 ![linkFormatting](images\lab2-linkFormatting.png)

 ## Example 3: Broken Links
-In our final example, out failure-inducing input is caused by incorrect link formatting.
-As mentioned previously, a valid link must follow the `[]()` pattern, and any incomplete iteration of this pattern should be considered a broken link and excluded from the output.

-In the file [*test-file7.md*](https://github.com/njaurigue/markdown-parse/blob/main/test-file7.md) below, because the file lacks the correct formatting for a complete link, our expected output is an empty array.
+In our final example, we observe a file that contains some punctuation required for a complete link, but not all.
+As a result, we are left with a broken link, which should not be included in the ouput of **MarkdownParse**.
+The file [*test-file7.md*](https://github.com/njaurigue/markdown-parse/blob/main/test-file7.md) includes an example of this:

 **test-file7.md:**
 ```
 )[
 ```

-**Expected output for test-file7.md:**
+**Expected output for test-flile7.md:**
 ```
 []
 ```

-Instead, **MarkdownParse** got stuck in an infinite loop, after searching continuously for the remaining characters of the link pattern:
+Before implementing our fix, running **MarkdownParse** on *test-file7.md* resulted in no output due to an infinite loop:

 ![brokenLinksFailure](images\lab2-brokenLinksFailure.png)

-Fixing this case began with examining the while loop of **MarkdownParse**.
-Our test file was a failure-inducing input due to the lack of a complete link pattern, which forced the program to continuously search for characters that aren't actually present in the file.
-The infinite loop that this caused is our symptom, signaling us to the following fix.
-By first checking for the presence of all 4 characters of the link pattern, `[]()`, we can ensure that our link search will only continue if the appropriate characters are present, thus resolving the bug:
+Our solution for broken links began with observing the failure-inducing input.
+Because *test-file7.md* did not include all the necessary punctuation for valid links, `[]()`, the while loop of the original

 ![brokenLinks](images\lab2-brokenLinks.png)